How to Aggregate X (Twitter Feeds) on Your Site: Step-by-Step Guide

 twitter feed on website example

-Another way to show tweets on your website is by embedding a Twitter feed widget.
+Another way to show tweets on your website is by displaying a Twitter feed widget.

 First, go to the Twitter Feed » All Feeds menu from your dashboard.
 You can then see all the Twitter feeds you created on this page.